Excellence in Research

 Body

 Larner College of Medicine researchers will give short Ted-talk style presentations about their inspiring research.
-View the Presentation schedule (PDF)
+In-person attendance is strongly encouraged.
+A list of presenters will be shared as the event approaches.

 Body

-Awards will be presented for Research Publications in the Medical Student, Graduate Student, Post-Doc and Resident categories, Clinical Research Coordinator, Scientific Research Staff, Clinical Trials, Research Mentor, New Investigator, Mid-Career Investigator, Research Laureate and Junior and Senior Investigator of the Year.
-Senior Associate Dean for Research Kate Tracy, Ph.D., will deliver her Research Celebration address following the awards presentations.
+Awards will be presented for Research Publications in the Medical Student, Graduate Student, Post-Doc and Resident categories, and for Clinical Research Coordinator, Scientific Research Staff, Clinical Trials, Research Mentor, New Investigator, Mid-Career Investigator, Research Laureate and Junior and Senior Investigator of the Year.
+Senior Associate Dean for Research Kate Tracy, Ph.D., will also deliver her Research Celebration address following the awards presentations.
+Immediately after the presentation, light refreshments will be available in Hoehl Gallery.

 Body